How to Be a Confident Writer

 Support– Every writer needs a support system.
 Writing is a lonely endeavor, but it doesn’t have to be all the time.
 Join writing groups, or ask friends and family for advice on your story (preferably those who love books).
 Sometimes all you need are brainstorming sessions.
 When you talk about your story aloud, you can find flaws earlier, but don't let this tear you down.
 As writers, we must grow thick skins.
 These discussions will inspire you to fix the problems holding you back and keep writing.
 Then, the more you work on the project—the more you will find yourself sitting to write— and the more you write— the more confidence you will have.

-We have a writing community coming soon to Humming Hearts Publishing!
+We have a writing community coming soon to Humming Hearts Publishing, LLC!
 We are opening up a Discord server.
 Subscribe to our newsletter and be the first to know when it’s live, and how you can access it.
 We would love to have you in the community!

 5. Author advice– Sometimes, we need a little motivation from those who came before us.
 Engaging with other authors reminds us that the path is not easy or the same for everyone.
 When I feel creatively stuck, I often turn to the authors who inspire me.
 By remembering their journey, I feel confident to keep writing—to never give up on my dream.
 Being reminded that everyone has a different course gives me the breath to accept who I am and where I am creatively.
-Let me share several quotes from renowned writers to help you boost your confidence.
+Let me remind you of several authors who struggled and perfected their craft—like you—in the hope that it may boost your confidence and inspire you.

 J.K.
 Rowling is one of the most inspiring writers out there.
 If you don’t know her story, I implore you to explore it, now.